|

 Like all LED calculator watches, since the display uses so much power the time is only displayed for a few seconds after pressing the "Pulsar" button, or, on this version, flicking the wrist.

 By 1975 the electronics required for a calculator had shrunk so much that it could be shoe-horned into a watch casing.
-The first was the Pulsar calculator watch, made by Time Computer Inc., of Lancaster,
+The first was the Pulsar calculator watch,

-Pennsylvania, U.S.A., formerly the Hamilton Watch Company.
+made by Time Computer Inc., of Lancaster, Pennsylvania, U.S.A., formerly the Hamilton Watch Company.
 This was followed over the next couple of years by models from Hewlett Packard (HP-01), Compuchron, and Uranus - all with LED displays.
-Sinclair produced an LED wrist calculator, but without the time function.
-LED
+Sinclair produced an LED wrist calculator, but without the time

-fast that LED watches and calculator watches were often left unsold, and are now sometimes available to collectors as new old stock (NOS).
+development was so fast that LED watches and calculator watches were often left unsold, and are now sometimes available to collectors as new old stock (NOS).